 I pulled the 9 year old Frigidaire Gallery refrigerator, model #FRS24BGGB2, away from the wall.
-The leak was coming the corner near the water valve for the ice maker and chilled water door dispenser.
-I felt the plastic water hose connections at the bottom of the blue plastic water valve and it was wet.
+The leak was coming from the corner near the water valve that serves the ice maker and chilled water door dispenser.
+I felt along the plastic water line connections at the blue plastic water valve and it was wet.
 Bingo!
 Found the problem.

 The immediate task is stopping the water leak until I can fully diagnose the problem.
 I shut off the water supply valve at the wall.

-First, unplug the refrigerator so you don’t get shocked or electrocuted!
-The water supply valve is next to the main wiring harness and compressor – not a good combination when wet.
+Unplug the refrigerator so you don’t get shocked or electrocuted!
+The water supply valve is next to the main wiring harness and compressor motor – not a good combination when wet.

-The water supply valve bracket is held by a single hex screw that’s simple to remove with a driver.
+The water supply valve bracket is held by a single hex screw that’s simple to remove with a driver and socket:

-The cause of the water leak is became very apparent.
+The cause of the refrigerate water leak is became very apparent.
 As I removed the blue water supply valve, the plastic tube for the chilled water dispenser broke off.
-In fact both plastic water tubes were brittle and yellow by heat from the compressor.
+In fact both plastic water tubes were brittle and yellow due to heat from the refrigerator compressor motor:

-I also discovered a very fine stream of water squirting from a stress crack in the blue plastic body of the water valve.
-In summary, the leak was caused by several problems:
+I also discovered a very fine stream of water squirting from a stress crack in the blue plastic body of the refrigerator water valve.
+In fact, the leak was caused by several problems:

-- Both plastic water tubes for the ice maker and door dispenser were brittle and yellowed from heat and age.
-The tubes had cracked and were leaking where at the valve fitting.
+- Both plastic water lines for the ice maker and door dispenser were brittle and yellowed from heat and age.
+The tubes had cracked and were leaking at the water valve fitting.

 - The water valve body has a stress fracture and was leaking.

-Next, I unplugged the wiring harness and removed the water supply hose with a wrench.
+I unplugged the wiring harness then disconnected the refrigerator water supply hose with a wrench:

 Now I need to figure out where to get replacement parts.

-To repair the refrigerator water leak, I need to replace both the water supply valve and the brittle water supply tubes.
+I need to replace both the water supply valve and cracked ice maker and door dispenser water supply lines.
 I wrote down the Frigidaire model # from the sticker on the inside roof of the refrigerator and Googled my number and the term “water valve”, finding a number of appliance parts stores with replacement valves and prices.
 I didn’t order online because I wanted to fix it today, so I went to Google Maps and searched for “appliance parts” to find stores near me.

 I called the appliance parts store near me and they confirmed they had the water valve and tubes.
 When I arrived at the store counter, I had the choice of two pumps: 1) $84 for the Frigidaire valve or 2) $33 for a substitute GE valve that was recommend by several of the online parts stores.

-The new valve has the push-fit quick style hose connects.
-Just press the water tube in until you feel it fully seat.
-To remove the water tube, press the plastic ring inward and pull the tube out.
-These work really well and require no tools.
+The new valve has the push-fit quick style hose connects – just press in the water tube.
+To disconnect the water line, press the plastic ring inward and pull the tube out.
+The mechanism works really well and require no tools.